VirtualWatershed/vw-py/doc/source/isnobal.rst

-.. python ISNOBAL interface for use with the vw_adaptor
+.. python ISNOBAL interface for use with the watershed adaptor

 Python ISNOBAL Interface
 ========================